eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Inner Ear

 Surgical Care

-• Middle fossa craniotomy and repair of fistula: In this procedure, patients undergo a middle cranial fossa craniotomy on the affected side.
+In this procedure, patients undergo a middle cranial fossa craniotomy on the affected side.
 The temporal lobe is gently retracted.
 Upon elevation of the dura, care is required to avoid stretching the greater superficial petrosal nerve, which could injure the facial nerve.
 The region of the superior semicircular canal is located with identification of the arcuate eminence.
 A dehiscence of the superior semicircular canal can be covered with bone wax, bone cement, or fascia, or the canal can be ablated with wax or bone cement.
-Current evidence suggests that ablation gives better long-term results.

-• The optimal surgical treatment of superior canal dehiscence syndrome has yet to be determined.
-Rather than directly addressing the dehiscent canal via a middle fossa craniotomy, Kartush (2002) suggested that dampening the inner ear's sensitivity by reinforcing the oval and round windows may alleviate symptoms in some patients.6 The concept is to reduce the effects of a third window at the superior semicircular canal by reinforcing the other 2 natural windows.
-By dampening the hypercompliance of the inner ear at the oval and round windows, rather than intracranially, the risks of craniotomy, which include death, stroke, cranial palsies, and cerebrospinal fluid leaks, are avoided.
+The concept is to reduce the effects of a third window at the superior semicircular canal by reinforcing the other 2 natural windows.
+By dampening the presumed hypercompliance of the inner ear at the round windows, rather than intracranial, the risks of craniotomy, which include death, stroke, cranial palsies, and cerebrospinal fluid leaks, are avoided.

-• Under local anesthesia, a transcanal approach to the middle ear is performed with elevation of the tympanic membrane.
-Small amounts of fascia are harvested from a postauricular incision and are used to reinforce both the oval and round windows.
-The postoperative risk of hearing loss and facial nerve injury is minimal.
-This procedure can be performed on an outpatient basis.
+This procedure can be performed under local anesthesia.
+A transcanal approach to the middle ear is performed with elevation of the tympanic membrane.
+Small amounts of fascia are harvested from a postauricular incision are used to reinforce both the oval and round windows.
+The risks of the procedure, performed on an outpatient basis, are extremely low.

 Consultations

-Consultation with an otologist or neurootologist should be obtained in any patient with symptoms that coincide with superior canal dehiscence.
+Consultation with an otologist or neurotologist should be obtained in any patient with symptoms that coincide with superior canal dehiscence.

 Follow-up